aoijs/website/pages/docs/other/events.md

 ---

-**aoi.js** has various event listeners, known as "events", that cater to the majority of events provided by the Discord API.
+**aoi.js** offers various event listeners, also known as "events," which cover most of the events provided by the Discord API.

-Each of them has its own usage and command type for executing specific tasks (for example, for logging purposes).
+Each event serves a specific purpose and requires a particular command type to execute designated tasks, such as logging activities.

-The events are not mandatory, apart from **`onMessage`** (which is required for the bot to read and send messages), but if you wish to utilise them, they must be included in your main file, in order for the bot to listen for those events.
-This is necessary in order to make use of the different command types.
+The events are not mandatory, except for `onMessage`, which is essential for the bot to read and send messages.
+If you wish to use other events, you must include them in your main file so your bot can listen to these events.
+This step is necessary to utilize various command types.

-It's worth bearing in mind that in order to utilise certain events, you'll need to activate your intents on the Discord Developer Portal.
+It's important to note that activating your intents on the Discord Developer Portal is required to utilize certain events.

 ## Types of Events

 ### Message Based-Events

-- **onMessage** &rarr; (requires **[message content intent](https://discord.com/developers/docs/topics/gateway#caveats)**) Emitted whenever a message is sent.
+- **onMessage** &rarr; Emitted whenever a message is sent. (requires **[message content intent](https://discord.com/developers/docs/topics/gateway#caveats)**)
 - **onMessageDelete** &rarr; Emitted whenever a message is deleted.
   - `messageDelete` &rarr; Command Handler type.
 - **onMessageUpdate** &rarr; Emitted whenever a message is updated (for example, embed or content change).